Box vs OpenText Documentum comparison

 Box vs. OpenText Documentum

-Box is ranked 4th in Enterprise Content Management with 37 reviews while OpenText Documentum is ranked 3rd in Enterprise Content Management with 25 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while OpenText Documentum is ranked 2nd in Enterprise Content Management with 26 reviews.
 Box is rated 8.4, while OpenText Documentum is rated 7.8.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of OpenText Documentum writes "Saves time and increases an organization's productivity".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Dropbox, whereas OpenText Documentum is most compared with OpenText Extended ECM, SharePoint, IBM FileNet, Hyland OnBase and Atlassian Confluence.
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Atlassian Confluence, whereas OpenText Documentum is most compared with SharePoint, OpenText Extended ECM, IBM FileNet, Hyland OnBase and Atlassian Confluence.
 See our Box vs. OpenText Documentum report.

 See our list of best Enterprise Content Management vendors.